-The Fortnite developer has long been committed to electronic sports.
-In the middle of the year 2018, Epic Games declared its intention to invest 100 million dollars in the Fortnite Competitive Landscape throughout the entire year.
-However, in the beginning, the company had not defined how to present the competitive structure and was looking for the one that will be the best hybrid of fierce competition and entertainment.
+The developer of Fortnite, Epic Games, has long been committed to eSports.
+In the middle of 2018, Epic Games declared its intention to invest $100 million into the Fortnite Competitive Landscape throughout the entire year.
+In the beginning, however, the company had not yet defined how to present the competitive structure and was searching for the optimal hybrid of fierce competition and entertainment.

-2018 served as a testing ground for several things.
-It was done to test the power of Fortnite beyond the casual game, as a product for the masses.
-Moreover, Epic Games also tried different models of competition, types of tournaments and format to unravel a compendium of possibilities that nobody had yet marked as standard in electronic sports.
+2018 served as a testing ground for several things: to test the power of Fortnite beyond the casual game – as a product for the masses – and to try different models of competition, types of tournaments, and format, to unravel a compendium of possibilities that nobody had yet marked as standard in eSports.

 Both PlayerUnknown’s Battlegrounds (PUBG) and Fortnite opened a path that moved away from the traditional team games.
-PUBG opted for a wider offer, with squad tournaments above all; the game of Epic Games chose to bet heavily on solo and duo events.
+PUBG opted for a wider offer, with squad tournaments above all; Epic Games chose to bet heavily on solo and duo events in Fortnite.

 A path of light and shadow

 Epic Games has organized more than 30 events of all kinds between North America and Europe.
-Moreover, they also arranged some smaller and more localized events along with massive online qualifiers.
-The Battle Royale has left a trail of millions of dollars and has quickly become one of the most prominent eSports titles for players and the public.
+They also arranged some smaller and more localized events in addition to the more massive online qualifiers.
+The Battle Royale has left a trail of millions of dollars and has quickly become one of the most prominent eSports titles for both players and the public.

-The so-called Skirmish events, with a presence during Spring, Summer, and Fall were for a long time in the spearhead of the Fortnite Competitive Landscape structure.
-However, in Winter, the system changed and the Skirmish label took a backseat with Winter Royale.
-The distinctive point of this tournament was its total openness to the community.
-Epic Games wanted to encourage all players interested in the Fortnite Competitive Landscape to dream of the win and a few extra zeros in their current account.
+The so-called Skirmish events, with a presence during Spring, Summer, and Fall, were for a long time the spearhead of the Fortnite Competitive Landscape structure.
+The system changed in the winter, however, when the Skirmish label took a backseat with Winter Royale.
+The distinctive point of this tournament was its total openness to the community; Epic Games wanted to encourage all players interested in the Fortnite Competitive Landscape to dream of the win along with a few extra zeros in their current account.
 Unfortunately, the initiative failed since the events were crowded with cheaters.

 Things could get only better

-In the newly published article, the developer has reaffirmed their commitment to their attitude of ” zero tolerance ” against those players who carry out illegal actions.
-The creators acknowledge their boombox mistake and have also affirmed that they know how to take care of the competitive landscape to reach new heights.
-Of course, throughout this process, there might be some setbacks, but they can only become stronger with time.
+In a recently published article, the developer has reaffirmed their commitment to their attitude of “zero tolerance” when considering those players who carry out illegal actions.
+The creators acknowledged their boombox mistake and have also affirmed that they know how to ensure that the competitive landscape reaches new heights.
+Throughout this process, there of course might be some setbacks, but they can only become stronger with time.

-At the moment the company has shared only part of its plan for the Fortnite Competitive Landscape.
-However, it will give more information in near future.
-Despite the little revealed until now, the competitive Fortnite scene will be very different in 2019.
-One of the developers of the company has confirmed the part of the strategy.
-Epic Games wants to host fewer tournaments in the initial months of 2019 to understand the circuit.
+At the moment the company has shared only part of its plan for the Fortnite Competitive Landscape, promising to give more information in the near future.
+Despite what little information has been revealed until now, the competitive Fortnite scene will assuredly be very different in 2019.
+One of the developers of the company has confirmed part of the strategy: Epic Games wants to host fewer tournaments in the initial months of 2019 to better understand the circuit.

-They have also confirmed that the retransmissions of the tournaments will be available on the company’s own platform.
-It will be interesting to see the impact of the broadcast.
-Though not rebroadcasting the events through Twitch would be a huge gamble for the developer.
+Epic Games has also confirmed that the re-transmissions of the tournaments will be available on the company’s own platform.
+It will be interesting to see the impact of the broadcast, though not rebroadcasting the events through Twitch would be a huge gamble for the developer.